-4. School Motto In Hoc In Hoc Signo Vinces In the sign of Christ, we shall conquer the sky know i Legend has it that the Roman emperor Constantine the Great, before his greatest battle, saw the sign of Christ in the sky.
+4. School Motto

+In Hoc Signo Vinces

+In the sign of Christ, we shall conquer

+Legend has it that the Roman emperor Constantine the Great, before his greatest battle, saw the sign of Christ in the sky.
 With the sign came the words 'in hoc signo vinces' - In this Sign, you shall conquer.
 Constantine did not know its meaning until Christ appeared in his dream and told him to adopt the sign of Christ.
+Constantine did so and won the day.

+While not all Wahyanites would engage in a physical battle in their lives, we are obliged, nevertheless, to engage in a lifelong struggle to conquer oneself.
+As stated in the Wah Yan Spirit, we believe that 'for a man to conquer himself is the first and best of all victories.'
+In the name of Christ, we shall conquer.

+5. The Five Categories of the Profile of the Jesuit Student at Graduation for the Chinese Province

+- 1. Intellectually Competent

+- 2. Loving as a Personal Orientation

+- 3. Open to Life-long Growth

+- 4. Religious and Moral

+- 5. Committed to Acting on Justice

-Constantine did so and won the day. a lifelo cal battle in their lives, we are obliged, nevertheless, to engage in he Wah Yan Spirit, we believe that 'for a man to conquer himself Christ, we shall conquer.
-5. The Five Categories of the Profile of the Je esuit Student at Graduation for the Chinese Province 1.
-2. 3.
-4. 5.
-Loving as a Personal Orientation Open to Life-long Growth Religious and Moral 6.
-School Management of Soci an exe Incorporated Management Committee (IMC) is the governing body of the school, which consists of representatives of Society of Jesus, our sponsoring body, the principal, teacher managers, parent managers, an alumni manager and an executive secretary.
+6. School Management

+Incorporated Management Committee (IMC) is the governing body of the school, which consists of representatives of Society of Jesus, our sponsoring body, the principal, teacher managers, parent managers, an alumni manager and an executive secretary.
 The IMC met 4 times in 2023-24.
 In addition, a retreat with IMC members of Wah Yan College, Kowloon was held in March 2024.

-Spon Sponsoring Body ManagersRev.
-Fr.
+Sponsoring Body Managers Rev. Fr.
 Clement Tsui, S.J.
-(Supervisor)Rev. Fr.
-Thomas Leung, S.J.Rev.
-Fr.
-John Joseph Zhang, S.J.Rev.
-Fr.
-Alan Wong, S.J.Ms.
-T.S.
-Chow, CeciliaMr.
-Warren ChungMr.
-Joseph Lai Alter nate Manager Rev. Fr.
+(Supervisor)

+Rev. Fr.
+Thomas Leung, S.J.

+Rev. Fr.
+John Joseph Zhang, S.J.

+Rev. Fr.
+Alan Wong, S.J.

+Ms. T.S.
+Chow, Cecilia

+Mr. Warren Chung

+Mr. Joseph Lai

+Alternate Manager Rev. Fr.
 William Lo, S.J.